About the River

 How does the reservation and payment process work?

 We require a 100% deposit with your reservation.
 Until your deposit is received, your trip is not confirmed.
 You have up to 7 days before the start of your reservation to make changes or cancel for a full refund, minus a 7.5% credit card processing fee.
 If you must cancel within 7 days of your reservation we provide a WRO Gift Card that you may use, or gift to someone else, at any time in the future, based on availability.
+You can either book online or give us a call at 608.375.5300 and we’ll get your reservation set up.

 a